-Rolex Sydney Hobart Yacht Races are a long, tough slog south in consistently fresh headwinds.
+Rolex Sydney Hobart Yacht Races are renowned as being a long, tough slog south in consistently fresh headwinds.
 Read on to find out about weather conditions in Sydney Hobart Races over the years.

 - Waves in the sky - A scene from the 2010 Rolex Sydney Hobart